ESDeutekom/SelectionPhylogeneticProfiling/README.md

 - scikit-learn  0.22.2.

 ### Data
-All files can be sent upon request.
+All pre-made files can be sent upon request.
+All data can be reproduced using the code provided here and previous work done in https://github.com/ESDeutekom/ComparingOrthologies/tree/master/eukarya/scripts_nonsql

 #### Files in this analysis that can be downloaded
 - BIOGRID Homo sapiens: 3.5.172.tab2.txt